 - Be a U.S. Citizen, U.S. non-citizen national, or Qualified Alien

 - Have the legal capacity to incur the loan obligation

 - Have not been suspended or debarred from participation in federal programs

-- Demonstrate the willingness to meet credit obligations in a timely manner
+- Demonstrate the willingness to meet credit obligations on time

 - Purchase a property that meets all program criteria